Juanriver14/Cardiac-Analysis/README.md

-# Datasets
-Space to use the URL from my Dataset
 README
 #Description: This project was created as a way to use machine learning methods to analyze the SPECTF heart data located at http://archive.ics.uci.edu/ml/datasets/SPECTF+Heart

 import numpy as np
 import pandas as pd

-# For optimization We’ll use the SciPy optimize package to find the optimal values
-# of Lagrange multipliers, and compute the soft margin and the separating hyperplane.
+For optimization We’ll use the SciPy optimize package to find the optimal values of Lagrange multipliers, and compute the soft margin and the separating hyperplane.

 from scipy.optimize import Bounds, BFGS
 from scipy.optimize import LinearConstraint, minimize
 # For plotting